-Small Eared Owl are one of natures great little predaters that you can see in Anglesey.
+Short Eared Owl are one of natures great little predators that you can see in Anglesey.

 The UK has around between 1000 and 2000 breeding pairs which are usually in the north and across Scotland.
-During winter small eared owls will often fly across from scandanavia, Iceland and Russia to hunt.
+During winter Short Eared owls will often fly across from Scandinavia, Iceland and Russia to hunt.
 They will also move further south than where they normally nest in the northern uplands of the UK.
 With their numbers bolstered this the best time to see them in Anglesey.

 One if not the best place to see these great creatures is the area around Aberffraw during winter.
 It’s the perfect area for them to hunt small animals such as there favoured prey, Voles.